-1. How do I request something through interlibrary loan?
+1. How do I request research material using ILL?

-- The Library Patron Portal allows you to track the status of all of your interlibrary loan requests via TIPASA, view a history of your past ILL requests (up to 5 years), cancel or resubmit requests, view due dates of loaned items, or submit a due date extension (renewal) request for a loaned ILL item.
+- The Library Patron Portal allows you to track the status of all of your pending ILL requests, view a history of your past ILL requests (up to 5 years), cancel or resubmit ILL requests, view due dates for your loaned ILL items, and submit a due date extension (renewal) request to the lending library for a loaned ILL item.
 To access the portal, click on the My Library Account button on the Library's home page.

 3. What kinds of materials can I request?

 Below is a list of items you can request through ILL.
 Please note that it is at the lending library's discretion as to whether or not they will loan something through ILL.

 - Books (print format) and book chapter copies.

 - Journal article copies.

 - Bound volumes of periodicals.